 The Action Research Strand, which is designed to build on findings in the User Strand and the Employment Strand, paying careful attention to local context and needs.
 It will pilot transport-related skills training for women to improve their access to employment (both directly, through employment in the transport sector and indirectly, through the travel safety skills that will enable them to travel to diverse employment opportunities).
 Expanding women’s employment in areas such as commercial driving and vehicle repair and maintenance can help build a critical mass so that women users feel safer travelling on public transport.

-Data collection is still ongoing in all three cities.
-In each of our study areas a small number of unemployed local young women were trained as community peer researchers at project outset, to help build a firmer understanding of local context and constraints.
-Their early work has been important for ensuring that a full range of appropriate issues are taken forward in the academic-led research.
-Subsequently, the academic research teams have conducted interviews in each city region with a wide diversity of stakeholders, both within and beyond our focus communities, concerning women’s travel and transport-seeking behaviour, as well as their employment experiences and aspirations.
+Data collection is still ongoing in all three cities but has been affected by the COVID-19 pandemic.
+Prior to the pandemic, a small number of unemployed local young women were trained as community peer researchers at project outset in each of the study areas, to help build a firmer understanding of local context and constraints.
+Their early work interviewing women in their communities aged 18-35years, generating personal mobility diaries and conducting ‘on-the-move’ interviews with fellow transport users has been important for ensuring that a full range of appropriate issues are taken forward in the academic-led research.
+Subsequently, the academic research teams have conducted interviews in each city region with a wide diversity of stakeholders, both within and beyond our focus communities, concerning women’s travel and transport-seeking behaviour, their transport experiences as well as their employment experiences and aspirations.
 Linked research has taken place in schools and after-school clubs regarding girls’ experiences of getting to school, how they perceive transport-related jobs, and their views regarding skills acquisition if they were to work in the transport sector.
 A further strand of work with community men and boys explores their attitudes to women’s and girls’ travel and potential to train and work in the transport sector.

-Country Consultative Groups, which meet intermittently in each city, are providing an important wider forum for discussion of project progress, findings and potential skills training interventions.
+Country Consultative Groups, which meet intermittently in each city, have provided an important wider forum for discussion of project progress, findings and potential skills training interventions.
 These groups include representatives from relevant government ministries, NGOs, CBOs, the private sector, study communities together with the peer researchers and academic team.
+However, only one Country Consultative Group meeting has been feasible since March 2020, due to the pandemic.
+This was held in Abuja in early October 2020, with careful attention to required safety procedures (and with the international team only able to participate online).

 Design of appropriate skills-based interventions for piloting in each city (specifically tailored to address our findings about local context and needs) is being led by Transaid, our NGO collaborator.
-This work is ongoing: the first pilots were due to commence shortly in Tunis (followed by Abuja and then Cape Town), but have had to be postponed due to COVID-19.
-We anticipate that they will take place from September 2020 onwards.
+This work is ongoing: the first pilots were due to commence in Tunis in April 2020 (followed by Abuja and then Cape Town), but have had to be postponed due to COVID-19.
+Two transport-user-focused pilot intervention workshops were rescheduled for Tunis in October 2020 (some elements online, some face-to-face with limited numbers) but these had to be cancelled at short notice due to an upsurge in local COVID-19 infection and associated bans on social gatherings.
+We anticipate that the workshops in all three city regions will have to be postponed till January 2021 at the earliest.